OneDevGuy/mogwai-api/README.md

 * :address is a valid Mogwai address ("Base58" string)
 * :height is a non-negative integer
 * :numblocks is a positive integer
+* :offset is a non-negative integer
 * :hex is a hexidecimal string (without leading 0x)
+* :txid is a hexidecimal string (without leading 0x, a transaction id)

 All API calls return non-empty results; an API call that returns an empty result is in error.
 Simple scalar results are returned as strings representing their value.
 Complex/structured results are returned as JSON-encoded strings.